1 in 1,000 children suffers from hemiplegia or hemiparesis. In the United States, this figure totals to over 70,000 children.

 - Psychological conditions

 The other 80% of cases of hemiplegia and hemiparesis are congenital.
-In congenital cases, there is an injury or injuries that occur to the parts of the brain that control body movements.
+In congenital cases, there is an injury or injuries that affect parts of the brain that control body movements.
 These injuries may occur when the child is in utero, during a difficult birth, or up to two years after birth.

 The Future for Children with Hemiplegia and Hemiparesis